LSSTDESC/Twinkles/doc/Database.md

 Light curve analysis is due to start on **April 22** (the Run 1.1 data release).

 We need:
-* A database that can hold approximately XX records.
+* A database that can hold approximately 50-100M records.
 * To get this set up within the next week.
 * The data to be accessible by people at UW, potentially via them setting up their own instance.

 Proposed solution:
-* Mysql tables set up by homegrown script.
+* MySQL tables set up by homegrown script.
 * Independent instances at SLAC and UW, built locally.
+* A NERSC instance is also possible on this time scale.

 ## Run 2

 Light curve analysis is due to start on **May 20** (the Run 2 data release).

 We need:
-* A *single* database that can hold approximately XX records.
+* A *single* database that can hold approximately 100M records.
 * The data to be accessible by everyone.

 Proposed solution:
-* Mysql tables set up by homegrown script.
+* MySQL tables set up by homegrown script.
-* One instance, at XXX.
+* One instance, at NERSC.

 # Twinkles 1